How You Can Assist With Weaning Your Kid From Breastfeeding

 How to Help Weaning From Breastfeeding

-Your helpfulness will depend on how your partner has decided to go about weaning.
+Your helpfulness will depend on how your partner has decided to go about weaning from breastfeeding.
 She might start dropping feedings during the day first, or she might start with the night feedings.
 You can have a role in either method, primarily by helping to distract your kid and emotionally support your wife.

 Dropping feedings during the day might be harder for you to help out with depending on your schedule.
 But when you are around, you are going to use the secret weapon of dads everywhere: distraction.